Configure TLS with Hazelcast Platform Operator tutorial

 Step 4.
 Connect to Hazelcast cluster over TLS

-1. Clone the examples repository:
+1. Clone the examples repository to access all sample clients:

 git clone https://github.com/hazelcast-guides/hazelcast-platform-operator-tls.git